-◆ From the Content Gateway button in the TRITON Manager.\ For configuring access from the Web module of the TRITON Manager, see the Administrator Help for the Web module.
+◆ From the Content Gateway button in the TRITON Manager.
+For configuring access from the Web module of the TRITON Manager, see the Administrator Help for the Web module.
+(Not available with AP-DATA Web Content Gateway)

 - By entering the IP address and port of the Content Gateway host system in your browser.
 See below. - ◆ When Content Gateway is a module on a Websense appliance, by opening the appliance Logon portal and clicking the Content Gateway button.